fvsch/kirby-staticbuilder/readme.md

 StaticBuilder Plugin for Kirby CMS
 ==================================

-Converts your Kirby CMS site to static files (HTML, assets, etc.).
+- Converts your Kirby CMS site to static files: HTML, assets, etc.
-Supports multilingual websites.
+- Supports multilingual websites.

 How it works